 Regulators limit the amount of flows to the Hudson County force main and divert excess flow to the outfalls during wet weather events.
 Modification of the regulator, such as increasing the weir length or height, will retain flows back in the system.
-By raising the existing overflow weirs elevation 6 inches, the annual overflow volume was decreased from 13.2 MG to 10.8 MG per year, about 18% reduction and overflow frequencies decreased from 30 to 28.
+By raising the existing overflow weirs elevation 6 inches, the annual overflow volume was decreased from 13.214.3 MG to 14.210.8-MG per year, about 181% reduction and overflow frequencies decreased fromremained the same at 30 to 2831.
 Table D-2 summarizes CSO volume and number of overflows for this alternative.
 It is noted that HGL downstream of regulators was increased maximum of 3.6 feet comparing with the baseline.
 However, no overflows from manholes were found.
 It indicates that there is a moderate capacity available for storage.
 This alternative could be considered further.

 Table D-2.
-Overflow Volumes and Frequencies with Regulator Modifications Alternative
+Overflow Volumes and Frequencies with Regulator Modifications

+Alternative

 Regulator Modifications

-Baseline Increase Weir Height by 6 Inches
+Base line Increase Weir Height by 6 Inches

 Outfalls AAOV (MG) CSO Event AAOV (MG) CSO Event Volume Reduction

 NB004 13.2 30 10.8 28 18%